 BACKGROUND:

-SOURCE: B 5752
+SOURCE: [B 5752], USA [Document#]

 Today, the early vision for 6G, also known as IMT-2030, is starting to emerge as the mobile and broader vertical ecosystems embark on foundational technology research preparing for the next decade of innovations.
 While we are still years away from commercial launches of the 6G platform, we know that 6G will bring technology leaps, new experiences, and use cases that we can barely imagine today.